MAPLE BACON PUMPKIN PANCAKES

-Easy and quick to make, these Maple Bacon Pumpkin Pancakes are perfect any time of the day, especially for a fast and delicious weekday dinner!
-Plus, if you loved our gingerbread pancakes, these maple bacon pumpkin pancakes are going to be your new favorite.
+Easy and quick to make, these 5-Ingredient Maple Bacon Pumpkin Pancakes are perfect for any time of the day.
+We don’t limit pancakes to only breakfast in our house—they make a delicious, fun, and fast weekly dinner, too.
+If you loved our gingerbread pancakes, these maple bacon pumpkin pancakes are sure to be a hit.

 Pancakes are my family’s favorite breakfast food, but double as their favorite dinner food, too!
 Plus, breakfast for dinner is sure to make any kid smile!
 These maple bacon pumpkin pancakes are light and fluffy with perfectly crispy edges.